letsprovejesus/prophecy/README.md

 There are over 3,000 prophecies in the Bible that have come true.
 However, many atheists claim that these prophecies do not exist or are too vague.
 Some may be vague, but there are enough that are not.
 I will present these prophecies here, along with their probability.

+I used ChatGPT in this source.
+And the WEB Bible

 ---

 # The birth of Jesus in Bethlehem